HCL-TECH-SOFTWARE/Verse-Extension-Documentation/docs/getting-started.md

 Download the samples source code from **[here](https://github.com/HCL-TECH-SOFTWARE/Verse-Extension-samples/tree/master)**

-Most of the samples in these tutorials require additional resources that are in the Verse Developer Extension Demo [source code](https://github.com/HCL-TECH-SOFTWARE/Verse-Extension-samples/tree/master).
+Most of the samples in these tutorials require additional resources that are in the Verse Developer Extension Demo **[source code](https://github.com/HCL-TECH-SOFTWARE/Verse-Extension-samples/tree/master)**.
 In order to install and test the samples, follow the instructions in the **[Loading an Application for Development](../development)**.

 For each extension's `Add the Extension` section, edit the applications.json file in the `src` directory next to manifest.json.